Organizational Responsibility for the Escheatment Process

-In the United States, the Escheatment process, also commonly known as the Unclaimed Property process, consists of turning over unclaimed or abandoned checks, whose owners cannot be traced, to a state authority.
+In the United States, the Escheatment process, also commonly known as the Unclaimed Property process, consists of turning over unclaimed or abandoned checks, whose owners cannot be traced, to state authority.
 Every company is required to file unclaimed property reports with states annually and to make a good-faith effort to find the owners of their dormant accounts.
 The escheating criteria are driven by individual state regulations.

-The Escheatment process can reside in a variety of different organizations within a company, since it can impact a number of different functional areas, such as Accounts Payable, Accounts Receivable, Payroll, and Tax and requires significant coordination across the company.
+The Escheatment process can reside in a variety of different organizations within a company, since it can impact a number of different functional areas, such as Accounts Payable, Accounts Receivable, Payroll, and Tax, and requires significant coordination across the company.
 The major steps related to the Escheatment process include the following: